History of the Santa Lechuga Power League

 - The 2016 season simply belonged to Donde Esta Mi Cerveza owner Tom Kinchus, who pretty much won everything in every category, even categories he wasn't in, to scrape $800 out of The Pot.

 Despite the critics, the Santa Lechuga Power League continues to thrive.
-During the 2016 season the league had 36 teams and distributed $3,650 spread across 10 champs, bringing the total monies distributed to league champs since 2001 to $40,292*.
-At this writing in early 2017, SLPL Commissioner Rube Furrow expects … well, frankly, Rube expects pretty much the same as has happened in all past seasons: Lots of finger-crossing that some Hall-of-Famers will finally go to the Big Sleep.
-Lots and lots of payouts.
+During the 2019 season the league had 28 teams and distributed $2,890 across seven champs, bringing the total monies distributed to league champs since 2001 to $51,579*.
+Gearing up for 2020, SLPL Commissioner Rube Furrow said he expects … well, frankly, Rube said expects pretty much the same as has happened in all past seasons, even with the re-jiggered rules: A house race.
 Some very impressive teams.
 Some very real duds.
+Winners.
+Losers.
 And a lot of bitter sarcasm fueled by ineptness, losing, and a realization that the season is lost even before it began.
-But don't let that stop you from making trades!
+But that won't stop any of us!

 *SLPL POTS DISTRIBUTED SINCE 2001